douhthood/vector_sample_code/ONNX/Create vector via vector_embedding.md

 ```

 In this example, we will create a table with some data and then vectorize it.
+There are only ten rows of data which limits the benefit of Similairty Search.
+Another Similairty Search demo will use more data.

 ```SQL
 CREATE TABLE vec1 (